thiagodp/di/README.md

 	}
 }

-// Configures "I" to be created using B
+// Configures "I" to be created using "B"
 DI::config( DI::let( 'I' )->create( 'B' ) );

 // Automatically creates and injects "A" and "C", and